Institute for Sustainable Business Practice

 Preparing Today's Students for Tomorrow

-A leader in sustainability programming, Baldwin Wallace launched Ohio's first undergraduate major in sustainability, and then added the state's first MBA in Sustainability, a program designed to help businesses and managers develop innovative solutions that respect the environment, enhance public policy and increase profits.
-ISBP works in partnership with these and other BW academic programs to foster understanding of sustainability concepts.
+A leader in sustainability programming, Baldwin Wallace launched Ohio's first undergraduate major in sustainability.
+ISBP works in partnership with this and other BW academic programs to foster understanding of sustainability concepts.

 Programs and Services